 You can read here the 13 Best Things to do in Portland Jamaica for families and couples

 Day 6 – 7: Kingston

-We also enjoyed visiting the old churches and synagogue in Kingston: The Cathedral of Holy Trinity, St. Andrew’s Church and Shaare Shalom Synagogue.
+We also enjoyed visiting the old churches and synagogues in Kingston: The Cathedral of Holy Trinity, St. Andrew’s Church and Shaare Shalom Synagogue.
 We also visited the Rastafarian community in town.

-A visit to Alpha Boys’s School is a must for all the music lover to see and appreciate the institution that nurtured most of the gifted Jamaican musicians.
+A visit to Alpha Boys’ School is a must for all music lovers to see and appreciate the institution that nurtured most of the gifted Jamaican musicians.

-Of course, before leaving the city, its a must to see the National Gallery of Jamaica and the beautiful Devon House.
+Of course, before leaving the city, it is a must to visit the National Gallery of Jamaica and the beautiful Devon House.

 From Kingston: Blue Mountain Hike and Coffee Tour | Kingston: Devon House Tour and Ice Cream Treat | City Tour of Kingston Including Entry Fee | Kingston: Story of Jamaican Music Tour including Entry Fees |

 I hope our Jamaica itinerary will help your upcoming trip to the island.